both signs Wudang Shan, 18.vii.2009; pict. H. De Meyer

 pict.
 J. Breine

 Our Man in China is a lucky bastard who can spot during working hours.
 And he is getting results : here a unique specimen which with four huge boulders.
 The trajectory is more natural than

 on the other signs from China and the size of the boulders makes this a real warning sign for sure.
 Nobody

 wants one of these on his head.

 repairs.
-It was only after a while that I managed to read it (the drawing, not the chinese).
+It was only after a while that I managed to read this drawing.

 The weird thing at the bottom is a torso of a man.
-Once this becomes clear it's easy to recognize
+Once this is understood it is easy to recognize

 the head and boulders.